Falcon Express (film): Plot

 The train rushes through the city, causing collateral damage in the process.
 It captures the attention of the media, and two reporters, Cynthia and Michael, catch up to the train in their van to try to record any possible activity.
 The train also suffers internal damage, with the kitchen carriage catching on fire.
-A propane tank exploded, and some of the animals had to reach cross to the other side of the carriage.
+A propane tank exploded, and some of the animals had to cross to the other side of the carriage.
 The animals also bond while trying to survive.
 Cynthia and Michael want to exploit the train's upcoming collision to boost their ratings, having grown tired of reporting boring news.
-They decide to exploit a girl's concerns for her cat, Maggie, by covering up the crash under the assumption that she and Maggie will be reunited.
+They decide to exploit Lisa's concerns for her cat, Maggie, by covering up the crash under the assumption that she and Maggie will be reunited.

-Rico and three rats that Falcon refers them as uncles witness the news, and Rico decides to hitch a ride on a helicopter when the reporters are about to catch footage.
-As the train reaches Devil's Bridge, Falcon and Rex uncouple the train carts, and Rex manages to jump into the next cart, but the carts on the other train dangle when the bridge collapses, yet the train manages to run and carry the dangled carts onto the surface.
+Rico and three rats, whom Falcon refers them as uncles, witness the news, and Rico decides to hitch a ride on a helicopter when the reporters are about to catch footage.
+As the train reaches Devil's Bridge, Falcon and Rex uncouple the train carts, and Rex manages to jump into the next cart.
+Still, the carts on the other train dangle when the bridge collapses, yet the train manages to run and carry the dangled carts onto the surface.
 During the ride, Rex confronts Falcon about being on the train, noting that the food storage was being ruined and destroying the monitor when Hans was about to reveal his accomplice, and the train got hacked.
 Falcon admits he was the one who gave Hans access to the train and reveals his past, including how he got a cut on his ear from a stay-on tab from a can (he lied earlier about being shot by a bullet), but admits he didn't want anyone to get hurt since he was only going to steal food for his friends.
-As the animals complain about his deceit, Hans manipulates the controls that caused Falcon to fall out of a hole in the train cart they are currently in.
+As the animals complain about his deceit, Hans manipulates the controls, causing Falcon to fall out of a hole in the train cart they are currently in.